NotKatxen/Bruce-Passport/README.md

 - Auto-Save 🍩: Automatically saves after every successful meal.

 🚀 Quick Installation
-1. Ensure your board is running Espruino.
+1. Ensure you are using Bruce Firmware
-2. Open the Espruino Web IDE.
+2. Open the Bruce Web UI
-3. Copy the code from passport.js into the editor.
+3. Put the code into the chosen directory
-4. Click Upload to Flash.
-5. Enjoy your new digital companion! 🐬💨
+4. Enjoy your new digital companion! 🐬💨

 🤝 Contributing
 - Have ideas for new "foods" (Bluetooth?
 Sub-GHz?) or more complex emotions?
 - Fork the repo and submit a PR!
 - Let’s build the best JS-based cyber-pet together. 🌟

-Inspired by the Flipper Zero.
+Inspired by the Flipper Zero Passport.
 Built for the community. 🤘